rpicking/cats-everywhere/README.md

 # cats-everywhere
-Chrome Extension demo for COSC 231
+Chrome Extension demo for COSC 231.
+Replaces images with pictures of cats while browsing the web.